 None of this would have been possible without the SNF.
-SNF is strapped for staff time and money but saw the value in this trail for so many, forever.
-Additionally, 5 private property owners (Drew Roslund, Steve Dennis, Robin Mathews, Layne and Liz Morrill, and Jerry and Kathleen Sand) came forward from the get-go and donated irrevocable trail easements to make this trail a reality.
+SNF is strapped for staff time and money, but saw the value in this trail for so many, forever.
+Additionally, 5 private property owners came forward from the get-go and donated trail easements to make this trail a reality.